sneha-4-22/CryptoMate/README.md

 - The GUI application will open in your default web browser.
 - You can interact with the dashboard to select the stock, date range, and number of years for prediction using the Taipy GUI components.
-- Explore the historical data and forecasted trends.
+- Explore the  data and insights.

 ## Requirements